 September - A Hot Colored Garden by Andrew Grossman

-A beautiful arbor covered with orange and yellow Trumpet Vines (Campsis Radicans) signaling the entrance to this hot colored garden, a joyous space where lounging for a couple of hours would be a treat!
+A beautiful arbor covered with orange and yellow Trumpet Vines (Campsis Radicans) signals the entrance to this hot-colored garden, a joyous space where lounging for a couple of hours would be a treat!

 September - A hot Colored Garden by Andrew Grossman